WordPress/WPCredits-Tracker/Students/[Student Onboarding] Pisa.md

 ## Step 4: Mentor Assignment and Welcome Email to the Course

 1. After assigning **In Sensei** to the student's 'Status' column, we need to assign a mentor to the student.
-2. When the student's 'Status' column is **In Sensei** + **'Mentor' column is not empty**, Airtable sends the welcome email with the mentor and interships@wordpressfundation.org in copy (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3934763) as reference).
+2. When the student's 'Status' column is **In Sensei** + **'Mentor' column is not empty**:
+   -  Airtable sends the welcome email with the mentor and interships@wordpressfundation.org in copy (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3934763) as reference).
+   -  Airtable creates a record for the student in 'Students Reports' and 'Feedback'.

+## Step 5: Status changes to Graduate (Automation)

+1. When the student completes the third feedback form in the course (last form), an automation makes their **status column** change to **'Graduate'**.